PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 T
 ~
     - “Covered-T” has the medial joint of the index finger contacting the tip of the thumb, curving over the tip and covering the thumb.
-This differs from the description of "covered" which generally means the friction distal part of the thumb touching the back distal part of the finger(s).
+This differs from the description of "covered" which generally describes the friction distal part of the thumb touching the back distal part of the selected finger(s).

 U
 ~